NeilJustice/ZenUnitAndMetalMock/README.md

 The above `TEMPLATE_TESTS`, `RUN_TEMPLATE_TESTS`, and `THEN_RUN_TEMPLATE_TESTS` syntax defines a ZenUnit templated test class with unit tests to be run first with template arguments `std::vector, int`, then `std::vector, unsigned long long`, then `std::unordered_set, int`, then `std::unordered_set, unsigned long long`.

-MetalMock is a C++23 two-header (MetalMock.h and ZenUnit.h) mocking framework powered by ZenUnit assertions.
-MetalMock's key feature is its convenient arrange-act-assert style syntax for expecting calls to mocked functions and asserting that mocked functions were called with expected arguments in expected order.
+MetalMock is a C++ two-header (MetalMock.h and ZenUnit.h) mocking framework powered by ZenUnit assertions.

+MetalMock's key feature is its arrange-act-assert style syntax for first expecting a mocked-out function call, then making the mocked-out function call, then asserting that the mocked-out function was called with expected arguments.

 MetalMock supports mocking virtual functions, template functions, static functions, and global/free functions.